-Opinion | A highly qualified Black female Fed nominee opens a spigot of GOP vitriol
+Opinion | Republicans keep attacking a highly qualified Black female Fed nominee

 This extensive experience — in academia and in crisis situations — is why President Biden nominated her to be on the Federal Reserve Board.
-And it’s why many prominent economists, including former Fed chairman Ben Bernanke (appointed by Mr. Bush), strongly support her.
+And it’s why many prominent economists, including former Fed chair Ben Bernanke (appointed by Mr. Bush), strongly support her.

 Yet Republicans keep attacking her.
 Sen. Kevin Cramer (R-N.D.) called her “fundamentally not qualified,” and Fox News host Tucker Carlson went as far as to judge her “economically illiterate” and “unqualified to teach junior college econ 101.”